zaibc/zaibc/wiki/cct/papers/index.md

 ## Future Work

 - The variable scale of civilizational individuals, which may limit detectability, is considered an important factor in the Fermi Paradox and may be addressed in future updates.

+- Subsequent work (Structural Reasoning Theory, SRT) introduces a finer-grained internal model of intelligence by distinguishing reasoning processes, consciousness, and experiential reception.
+Future revisions of CCT may incorporate this refinement to clarify the role of individual experience and continuity without altering the core civilizational-level conclusions. [[Read More](/srt/srt-extension-1-reception-continuity-and-selfhood-v1)]